cra-proto/gst-hst-business/docs/SUPPORT.md

 title: "The title of the current page"             # This value will set the title and h1 tag
 sectionTitle: "Section title for the page"         # This value will set the section title above the h1 tag
 titleH1: "The header of the current page"          # This value will set the h1 tag (title over rides)
+pageType: [archived]                               # Optional.
+Sets the page banner indicated the page is archived
 lang: [en | fr]                                    # Either "en" or "fr"
 description: "Description of the current page"     # Optional.
 Metadata description
 subject: "the subject of the current page"         # Optional.
 Metadata subject